Placement Testing Exclusions

-(Preferred option) The Writing Placement test is used to calculate academic levels for reading and writing and may be completed on any device.
-Access the Writing Placement test WRITING PLACEMENT TEST.
+The Writing Placement test is used to calculate academic levels for reading and writing and may be completed on any device.
+Access the Writing Placement test.

 Students may complete a Writing Placement or ACCUPLACER (computerized) assessment designed to assesses your skill level in reading and writing.
-Click this link to learn more about the ACCUPLACER assessment, see study guides, and read the FAQs,
+Learn more, see study guides, and read the FAQ's.

-- The ALEKS PPL is an assessment test that determines which math course you are ready
+The ALEKS PPL is an assessment test that determines which math course you are ready to take.

 Please note: You will need a Reading level of 3 or above before taking the ALEKS test.